 That's why for teaching adult learners, Duolingo uses a combination of implicit and explicit instruction!
-In regular lessons, we teach grammar implicitly: you see different types of language structures in phrases and you interact with them in different ways (sometimes you're listening, sometimes matching, sometimes writing, etc).
+In regular lessons, we teach grammar implicitly: You see different types of language structures in phrases and you interact with them in different ways (sometimes you're listening, sometimes matching, sometimes writing, etc).
 But we also use explicit teaching to give you more information; in explicit teaching, we tell you how a rule works by giving you an explanation.
-You'll see explicit teaching in Tips, short explanations that you can read before starting a lesson, and Smart Tips, which pop up with grammar information after you've made a mistake.
-But for some grammar topics, it can be hard to get enough practice when you're also learning new vocabulary, practicing listening and speaking, etc. This is where our new Grammar Skills come in!
+You'll see explicit teaching in Smart Tips, which pop up with grammar information after you've made a mistake.
+But for some grammar topics, it can be hard to get enough practice when you're also learning new vocabulary, practicing listening and speaking, etc. This is where our new Grammar Lessons come in!

-Grammar Skills: A new approach to grammar teaching
+Grammar Lessons: A new approach to grammar teaching

-But there's a lot about Grammar Skills that's all new, too.
-First, they focus on grammar only — you won't see new vocabulary in Grammar Skills, so you can really focus on just the grammar topic.
-They have a different Tip for each lesson, and you can even read the Tip during the lesson to be reminded of the grammar principle you're learning!
-Grammar Skills also use some new, more grammar-focused exercises.
+Grammar Lessons feel a lot like the typical Duolingo lessons you already know well, but there's a lot that's all new, too.
+First, they focus on grammar only—you won't see new vocabulary, so you can really focus on just the grammar topic.
+Grammar Lessons also use some new, more grammar-focused exercises.
 These are designed to focus your attention on the patterns being taught, and they scaffold your learning by starting with easier exercises and building up to harder ones as you practice more.

-- When you start a Grammar Skill, you'll get some explicit instruction before the lesson in a Tip, and you can always click on the blue light bulb at the bottom to refer back to the Tip during the lesson!
+- When you start a Grammar Lesson, you'll get some explicit instruction before the lesson in a tip, and you can always click on the blue light bulb at the bottom to refer back to the tip during the lesson!